-Can negotiations be conducted online/virtually?
+online/virtually?

-- Yes, provided that the requirements of public procurement law are observed.
-This means in particular that: - a certain level of security must be guaranteed for the electronic means used in order to preserve the confidentiality of negotiations; - it is necessary to ensure that all parties have equal and transparent access to the negotiations; - complete documentation of the negotiations must be provided for the purpose of traceability and possible verification of the outcome of the negotiations; - an exchange between the contracting authority and the tenderer on the subject of negotiation must be ensured.
+- Can negotiations be conducted Yes, provided that the requirements of public procurement law are observed.
+This means in particular that: - a certain level of security must be quaranteed for the electronic means used in order to preserve the confidentiality of negotiations; - it is necessary to ensure that all parties have equal and transparent access to the negotiations: - complete documentation of the negotiations must be provided for the purpose of traceability and possible verification of the outcome of the negotiations: - an exchange between the contracting authority and the tenderer on the subject of negotiation must be ensured.